 What Is DNA Sequencing?

 DNA sequencing is the process of determining the sequence of nucleotide bases in a piece of DNA.
-While this may sound straightforward, DNA sequencing is a complex process with many steps and chemical processes.
+While this may sound straightforward, the process is a complex with several steps and chemical analyses.

-DNA sequencing is used in various research fields and industries.
-It also has a wide range of uses and applications.
-It is frequently used in biochemistry, genomics, biological anthropology, evolutionary biology, medicine, virology, forensic science, and the burgeoning ancestry testing industry.
+Researchers across multiple fields and industries utilize this method, offering a wide range of uses and applications.
+Researchers frequently use it in biochemistry, genomics, biological anthropology, evolutionary biology, medicine, virology, forensic science, and the growing ancestry testing industry.

 A Brief History of DNA Sequencing